gtarobotics/self-driving-car/README.md

 	[Docker instance with Tensorflow GPU, Keras, Caffe, Torch, Jupyter Notebook, ROS Indigo and Autoware and more](https://hub.docker.com/r/gtarobotics/udacity-sdc/)

 In GPU mode:
 	./run_nvidia_docker-sdc-ros-gpu.sh

 or CPU mode:
 	./run_nvidia_docker-sdc-ros-cpu.sh

 # Once in the container try to test the performance
 	./run_quick_benchmark.sh

-Please post the results on [ND013 Slack Team](https://nd013.udacity.com/) in #environment channel.
+Please post the [results like this](#quick_benchmark_results) on [ND013 Slack Team](https://nd013.udacity.com/) in #environment channel.

 ### open 2 new terminals in host OS

 ### check docker container_id in the first new terminal
 	sudo docker ps | grep "gtarobotics/udacity-sdc"

 ### go to terminal 2 and attach to the container and start roscore
 	attach-docker-container.sh container_id
 	source /opt/ros/indigo/setup.bash
 	roscore

 ### go to terminal 3
 	attach-docker-container.sh container_id

 ### change dir to where the Udacity SDC challenges rosbag sets are, make sure they are under /sharefolder/sdc-data in the container
 The current datasets can be downloaded from here [Udacity SDC GitHub project udacity/self-driving-car](https://github.com/udacity/self-driving-car)
 	cd /sharefolder/sdc-data/600GB-dataset/2016-10-10

 ### and play all 3 cameras rosbag starting with second 120 (you can change this starting point and it should load pretty fast)
 	rosbag play -s 120 udacity-dataset_sensor_camera_left_2016-10-11-13-23-02_0.bag udacity-dataset_sensor_camera_center_2016-10-11-13-23-02_0.bag udacity-dataset_sensor_camera_right_2016-10-11-13-23-02_0.bag

 or just:
 	rosbag play *.bag

 ### go back to first terminal and run the viewer
 	cd /sharefolder/self-driving-car
 	python2 sdc_rosbag_viewer.py

 You should see the 3 cameras in the view like in the screenshot:
 	sdc_rosbag_viewer-in-action.png

 # Amazon AWS EC2 AMI with gtarobotics/udacity-sdc image installed
 The image id is: ami-0267c362

 Launch at least a [p2.xlarge CUDA compute](https://aws.amazon.com/ec2/instance-types/p2/) instance (one K80 GPU)